tungs/timecut/README.md

 ## <a name="modes" href="#modes">#</a> **timecut** Modes
 **timecut** can pass frames to ffmpeg using one of two methods:
   * <a name="cache-frame-mode" href="#cache-frame-mode">#</a> **Cache frame mode** stores each frame temporarily in the working directory, before running ffmpeg on all of the images.
 This mode can use a lot of temporary space (multiple gigabytes per second of recorded time), but takes up less memory, and it is more stable than **pipe mode**.
 This is currently enabled by default, though it may change in the future.
-To explicitly use this in cases if the default mode changes, use the `--frame-cache` option from the command line or setting `config.frameCache` to true when using it as a Node.js library.
+To explicitly use this in case of the default mode changing, use the `--frame-cache` option from the command line or setting `config.frameCache` to true when using it as a Node.js library.
   * <a name="pipe-mode" href="#pipe-mode">#</a> **Pipe mode** (experimental) pipes each frame directly to `ffmpeg`, without saving each frame.
 This takes up less temporary space than *cache frame mode*, but it currently has some observed stability issues.
 To use this mode, use the `--pipe-mode` option from the command line or setting `config.pipeCache` to true when using it as a Node.js library.
 If you run into issues, you may want to use [cache frame mode](#cache-frame-mode), or install and use **timesnap** and [pipe it directly to ffmpeg](https://github.com/tungs/timesnap#cli-example-piping).
-Both alternative implementations seem more stable than the current `pipe-mode`.
+Both alternative implementations seem more stable than the current pipe mode.

 ## Read Me Contents